KarimChukfeh/tic-tac-react/public/ETour_Whitepaper.md

 Tic-tac-toe is the "Hello World" of ETour - not because it's competitive at the highest level, but because it proves the system works.
 Fair games, instant payouts, sensible draw handling.
 If you can trust ETour with tic-tac-toe, you can trust it with chess.

-### 2.3 ChessOnChain
+### 2.3 Chess

-**Entry Point: 0.01 – 1 ETH**
+**Entry Point: 0.01 – 0.02 ETH**

 Chess is ETour's flagship serious competition.

-Full chess rules—castling, en passant, pawn promotion, fifty-move rule, threefold repetition—all verified on-chain.
+Full chess rules: castling, en passant, pawn promotion, fifty-move rule, threefold repetition — all verified on-chain.

 Every move is permanently recorded, creating an immutable record of the game.

 Chess was chosen because: